pfg

 2

 Your site is sending an outdated intermediate certificate.
 Let's Encrypt recently switched to a new intermediate certificate to fix issues for Windows XP users.
-The old intermediate certificate is called Let's Encrypt Authority X1
+The old intermediate certificate is called Let's Encrypt Authority X1, the new one is called Let's Encrypt Authority X3.

 This has come up a couple of times for IIS and/or ACMESharp users.
 There's an open issue for ACMESharp here: